AIforGreatGood/biotransfer/README.md

 Training time: Around 15 mins.

 Expected output:
 - Once the model finishes training, it'll display the performance of the model on the validation data.
-Expect the output with MAE to be around 0.45 and Pearson correlation to be around 0.6.
 - The program will automatically save 3 files in the results folder to be used for antibody generation: GP_model_state_dict.pth, pca_model.sav adn train_GP_from_config.log

 ### Demo 2: To generate scFvs using the trained binding (requires GPU)